Under Construction: Shenandoah County - Route 620 (Smith Creek Road) - Smith Creek Bridge

 Staunton, VA 24401-9029

 This project improves safety for travelers on Route 620 by replacing a structure that is past its service life.
 Safety will also be improved with the realignment of the new structure to the existing roadway.
 The bridge height will be increased by about 3 feet, which will result in fewer days that the road is closed due to flooding on the bridge.
-The new bridge will include railing, which the old bridge did not have.
+The new bridge will include railing, which the old bridge does not have.